Brooklyn Academy of Music

 I was on the 3rd row of balcony seating.
 Good view but it's hard to see the centre of the stage if someone's in the seat front of you.

-Sagar Bhatt Karia - a month ago
+Sagar Bhatt Karia - 7 months ago

 Went to an interview with Daniel Craig, and this is my last time in life I will go for balcony seating.
 We could only see forheads of the actor and interviewer, very poor sound(humor was lost altogether so balcony did not laugh))).
 I barely could understand and anything and it was money wasted.